antibland/tooltip/Readme.md

-# Another Tooltip?
+# An Accessible Tooltip jQuery Plugin

 Accessibility is one aspect often lacking from tooltip plugins.
-When a user hovers over some trigger element, it makes snese to reuse the text already contained in its `aria-label`.
+When a user hovers over some trigger element, it makes sense to reuse the text already contained in its `aria-label`.

 ## Example Markup